Skip to main content

 4 Complete an I-765 form

-Choose a mailing address for question 5a where you know can safely receive mail.
-Do not choose the Office of Global Learning or a Cornell department.
 Keep a copy of your completed I-765 for your records.
 If you want to receive electronic notifications about your application, also fill out the G-1145 form.

-5 Print your I-94.
+5 Download your I-94.

 6 Get new photos.

-Print your name and your U.S. admission record number (from your I-94 arrival record) lightly in pencil on the back of each photo.
+NOTE: If applying by mail (hard copy mailing), do not cut the photos.
+USCIS will trim the photos to their preferred dimensions.
+Clearly write your name and your U.S. admission record number (from your I-94 arrival record) lightly in pencil on the back of each photo.
 Put the photos in an envelope and attach it to the front of your I-765.

-7 Mail your OPT application to USCIS.*
+7 Submit your OPT application to USCIS.*

 • Form I-765 Choose a mailing address for question 5.a that you know can safely receive mail.
 Do not choose the Office of Global Learning or a Cornell department.